 Les jeux sont faits (the bets are made) is a sentence used by croupiers in the roulette games.
 Outside casinos, this French expression means that it is not possible to change things, time is over.

 This French saying literally means love affair involving three people.
 It indicates a relationship in which three lovers are involved: a threesome.

 The French idiom Noblesse oblige can be literally translated into nobility obliges.
 It is used to express the concept that: being noble and rich requires some responsibility towards the less fortunate.
 High rank people, since they are so privileged, should be good role models for less lucky folks.

 Pourparler is a French expression used to indicate a diplomatic consultation, a preliminary talk before an important decision.
 It is commonly used with the meaning of talking about, discussing.

 Rien ne va plus (literally, nothing goes any more), such as Les jeux sont faits, is a French expression used in the roulette games.
 The croupier says Rien ne va plus when the time to bet is over.

-In English, Vis-à-vis means face-to-face, but in French it can also be used to indicate across from, being opposite: a neighbour can leave vis-à-vis, and that means he leaves in front of my house.
+In English, Vis-à-vis means face-to-face, but in French, it can also be used to indicate across from, being opposite: a neighbour can leave vis-à-vis, and that means he leaves in front of your house.